lyunm1206/RPP_CVPR2024/README.md

 This is the official Github page for the paper "In Search of a Data Transformation That Accelerates Neural Field Training"(CVPR 2023).

+## SIREN

+Our experiments on SIREN are based on the official [SIREN](https://github.com/vsitzmann/siren) code.